alephdata/memorious/docs/buildingcrawler.md

 * TODO: the serialized result of the GET response

+#### Clean

+The `clean_html` takes an HTTP response from something like `fetch` and strips down the HTML according to the parameters you pass.
+You can also use it to set metadata from an XPath (so far, `title`).

+Parameters:

+* `remove_paths`: a list of XPaths to strip from the HTML.
+* `title_path`: a single XPath to indicate where to find the title of the document.

+Output data:

+* What went in, plus added metadata, with the HTML content hash replaced with the cleaned version.

 #### DAV index

 The `dav_index` method lists the files in a WebDAV directory; the directory is passed via the `url` of the previous stage data.